Tbrady9/Tbrady9.github.io/README.md

 Course Outcomes Displayed
 ----
-**Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.**
+<strong>Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.</strong>

 The implementation of an array of objects is a well-founded technique that accomplished the goal of organizing data for easier sorting and retrieval.
 It allows all data to be centralized and flexible.

-**Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.  **
+__Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.__

 The improved code with better organization, more complete commenting, and better maintainability is developed in a professional manner.
 The enhanced visuals of the project leads to a more professional appearance to the user.